pablogalaviz/gear/README.md

 # GEAR, Genomic sEquence AnalyzeR.

+GEAR (Genomic sEquence AnalyzeR) is CMRI's high performance multipurpose software.
+It is a C++/CUDA software designed for whole genome data analysis.
+GEAR works with second and third generation sequencing data.

+It is developed following best practices including: documentation, unit tests, code reviews, multi-threading  and multi-platform development.

+Currently there are three modules:

-Finds motif sequences using regular expressions in fasta, fastq, csv, or bam files.
-For bam files it is possible to search motifs in mapped regions.
+MotifCount: finds and count DNA motifs and regular expressions in fasta, fastq and bam files.
+For aligned bam files it is possible to define regions of interest in the genome.

+VariantCallAnalysis: creates a summary analysis from vcf files.
+The analysis can be performed on regions of interest as well.

+TelomereAnalysis: uses a novel DNA sequence network approach to evaluate telomere variants in long sequence reads.

 ## Getting Started